oracle-terraform-modules/terraform-oci-logging/examples/vcnflow_log/README.md

 This example illustrates how to use `terraform-oci-logging` module to create a vcnflow log and loggroup for the subnet

-This example creates a vcn ,subnet named loggingsubnet and enable logs for the subnet.
+This example creates a vcn and a subnet named loggingsubnet with logs enabled (30 days retention by default).

 ## Prerequisites